MikeCurleyCoosan/myproject/README.md

 git clone https://github.com/MikeCurleyCoosan/myproject.git

 ```
 2. Download and install [Anaconda](https://www.anaconda.com/).
 Anaconda comes with its own set of pre-installed data science packages and tools, making it convenient for beginners to set up their environment quickly.
-The pre-installed packages that are required to work with the project are [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/).
+The pre-installed packages that are required to work with the project are [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/) [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/index.html).

 3. Download and install [Visual Studio Code](https://code.visualstudio.com/).
 Visual Studio Code is a code editor with support for development operations like debugging, task running, and version control.

 4. Download and install the latest version of [Git](https://git-scm.com/).
 Git is a free and open source version control system designed to handle everything from small to very large projects with speed and efficiency.

-5. Navigate to the project directory in VS Code
+5. Navigate to the project directory in VS Code.

+6. Select the penguins.ipynb in the project explorer window in VS Code.

 ### 3.2 Alternatively, for a quick-start